motherduckdb/duckdb-power-query-connector/README.md

 8. Enter your connection details.
 You can enter any local file name here, or use MotherDuck.
 If you do, make sure to enter a valid [MotherDuck token](https://app.motherduck.com/token-request?appName=powerbi).

-      > If you are using DuckDB, you can just enter a space or nonsense value into the MotherDuck token field.
+      > From version 0.1.7, the `motherduck_token` is a required parameter, in order to enable usage with Power BI Service.
+If you are using DuckDB, you can enter any value (e.g. `ducks`) into the MotherDuck token field.

       > If you are using MotherDuck, make sure that the MotherDuck extension is installed under `C:\WINDOWS\system32\config\systemprofile\.duckdb\extensions\`.
 To do so, you can download the [DuckDB CLI client for Windows](https://duckdb.org/docs/installation/?version=stable&environment=cli&platform=win&download_method=direct&architecture=x86_64), and run `INSTALL motherduck`.
 Then, you can copy over the extension files via PowerShell:
       ```